akihikodaki/dts/test_plans/sriov_kvm_test_plan.rst

 Repeat the off/on twice to check the switch capability, and ensure on/off can work stable.

-Test Case14: Pause TX Queues
+Test Case: Pause TX Queues
 ============================

 Pause TX queue of VF0 then send 10 packets to VF0 and make sure VF0 will not